prpole/dissertation/chapter1/main.md

-Herein lies the basis of Ward's influence on Gilman's ecological socialism: nature's economy[^ln-worster-natures-economy] and the human economy are subject to waste, as they latter is merely an extension of the former; regulating human exchanges and regulating natural exchanges are therefore unified.
-Thus, Ward's lament for environmental destruction, the passage that brought him into such close contact to Marshian conservationism, slips into a critique of economic inequality in Ward's extension of it:
+Herein lies the basis of Ward's influence on Gilman's ecological socialism: nature's economy[^ln-worster-natures-economy] and the human economy are subject to waste, because the latter is merely an extension of the former and because they are both unsustainably competitive; the tasks of regulating human exchanges and regulating natural exchanges are therefore unified under the auspices of collective governance (if not the state, per se).
+Socialism becomes, essentially, an ecological issue.
+Thus does Ward's lament for environmental destruction, the passage that brought him into such close contact to Marshian conservationism, slips into a critique of economic inequality:

 > Labor and capital, whose dependence upon each other is absolute, are constantly found in open hostility, which greatly reduces productiveness of